Rayokii/Rayokii/README.md

 Hi, I’m Ray,

-    I’m interested in video games, music, coding and fashion
+    I’m interested in coding, video games, music, cars and fashion

      I have knowledge in: Python, JS, Bash